arunoda/meteor-streams/_posts/2013-03-28-communication-patterns.md

 ## Streaming Private Page

-add following content to `private.js`
+Add following content to `private.js`

-With this setup we can create a private streaming page for logged in users.
+With this setup, we can create a private streaming page for logged in users.
 This is something like **Twitter Connect** page.
 Each user has different content.

     stream = new Meteor.Stream('private');